 Anchorage is one of the best bases from which to chase aurora.
 Many of the prime locations are easily accessed from the city.
 There are plenty of Anchorage guides with an eye for those magical lights.
 Mild winter temperatures keep everyone comfy.
 And once the sun rises, Anchorage offers plenty of other ways to wow.

 Catching the aurora can be as easy as looking up at the stars.
 Going with an expert can help increase your odds, unlock the best vantage points, give you an extra set of eyes to watch conditions, and tap into the local expertise of someone passionate about pursuing the aurora.
 Below are just a few prime aurora viewing spots and guides focused on northern lights in the winter:

 The shimmering aurora are seen swirling in Anchorage’s skies from the middle of August through April.
 They can be incredibly bright, multihued, and fast-moving.

-Ionized gas particles hit the Earth’s magnetic field, resulting is an amazing phenomenon of undulating curtains of light that glow, dance, ripple and sway, fold and unfold then suddenly disappear.
-The most common color is a brilliant yellow-green.
-Colorful northern lights displays can produce red, blue and purple patterns.
+The northern lights are created by ionized gas particles hitting the Earth’s magnetic field, resulting in an amazing phenomenon of undulating curtains of light that glow, ripple, sway, fold, and unfold then suddenly disappear.
+The most common color is a brilliant yellow-green, but auroras can also produce red, blue, and purples.